-The Department of Pastoral Care at The Johns Hopkins Hospital continues to carry on a tradition of spiritual care that began with the Visiting Clergy Service.
+The Department of Spiritual Care and Chaplaincy at The Johns Hopkins Hospital continues to carry on a tradition of spiritual care that began with the Visiting Clergy Service.
 The first full-time paid director was the Rev. Harry Price (1956-1963), a Methodist minister.
 The Rev. Clyde Shallenberger (1963-1993), a Church of the Brethren minister, succeeded Rev. Price, providing leadership in the creation of the Hospital's Ethics Committee and Consultation Service.
 Rev. and Mrs. Shallenberger continue to be respected members of the Hopkins community, and a popular symposium in his honor is convened yearly.

 The Rev. Uwe Scharf, PhD, a certified ACPE Supervisor and Christian Church (Disciples of Christ) minister, served as the Director of Pastoral Care from 2006-2011.
 Under his leadership, the department staff and the Clinical Pastoral Education program was expanded.
 In 2006, the Rev. John Ponnala, a Lutheran minister, and the Rev. Yollande Mavund, a United Methodist minister, joined the team as Family Advocate Chaplains in a cooperative effort with the Hopkins Department of Surgery.
 Rev. Mavund returned to the Democratic Republic of the Congo in 2011, and Rev. Ponnala was recently chosen to serve as the first Coordinator of Family Advocacy for the hospital.